Strophox/tetro-tui/README.md

 > - Rotation generally based on 'proximity where it looks like the piece should (be able to) go'.
 > - Pieces should prefer downwards placement, not 'teleport up' in general.
 >
-> See this visual/'heatmap' comparison of industry default vs. Ocular rotation:
+> See this visual/'heatmap' comparison of the 'industry default' rotation system vs. Ocular rotation:
 >
 > !["super rotation system heatmap"](https://github.com/Strophox/tetro-tui/blob/b66590cb461d34c95e988ef41b6d8b7d7783f37b/demo_assets/rotation-system-heatmap_srs.png?raw=true)
 >